nphorsley59/survival-model/README.md

 ![alt_text](https://github.com/nphorsley59/Passenger_Survival/blob/master/Figures/model_selection.png "Model Selection")<br>

 ### 4. Final Predictions
 The most balanced, high-scoring model used a Voting Classifier to predict passenger survival to 83% accuracy.
-It was better at predicting death than survival and struggled the most with false negatives.<br>
+It was better at predicting death than survival and struggled the most with false negatives.
+This model was used to predict survival in the 'test' set for submission.<br>

 **Figure 21.** A normalized confusion matrix for the Voting Classifier model.<br>